Back to all posts

 Happy clients are the foundation of a successful practice, and Ashiatsu delivers results that get people talking.
 The one- and two-footed strokes are designed to lengthen the spine, decompress joints, and improve posture.
 Clients often leave feeling taller, looser, and with a greater range of motion.
 This deep, compressive work can release trigger points and break up adhesions more effectively than hands-on techniques alone.
 When clients experience this level of relief without discomfort, they become your biggest advocates.
 They’ll not only rebook regularly but also tell their friends and family about the amazing barefoot massage they received.
 Offering top-tier massage services like Ashiatsu is a direct path to building a loyal clientele and a thriving practice based on incredible results.

-Your Gulf Coast Ashiatsu Training Hub
+Your Guide to Gulf Coast Ashiatsu Training

 If you’re ready to learn Ashiatsu, you want to train with instructors who are not only masters of the craft but also passionate about teaching.
 As the only certified Ashiatsu Deepfeet Bar Therapy training center on the Gulf Coast, NOLA Bliss is the perfect place to build your skills.
 We provide an immersive, supportive environment where you can confidently master this incredible modality.

-Why Train at NOLA Bliss?
+Why Train with Us at NOLA Bliss?

 Choosing where to get your training is a big decision.
 At NOLA Bliss, we offer more than just a class; we offer an experience rooted in expertise and a genuine passion for healing.
 Our training is led by our founder and Chief Bliss Officer, Sara Albee, a dedicated practitioner and instructor.
 As a nationally certified Ashiatsu training center, we welcome massage therapists from all over the country who are serious about advancing their skills.
 You’ll learn within an award-winning studio, surrounded by a team of professionals who live and breathe therapeutic massage.
 We’re here to guide you, answer your questions, and help you become a confident and effective Ashiatsu therapist.

-A Look Inside Our Curriculum
+A Peek Inside Our Training Curriculum

 Our curriculum is designed to give you a deep and practical understanding of Ashiatsu.
 You’ll learn how to use your body weight and feet to deliver consistent, deep pressure that feels incredible to your clients.
 We cover the foundational barefoot techniques, including effleurage, petrissage, and compression, showing you how to apply them safely and effectively.
 The training focuses on proper body mechanics to protect both you and your client.
 You’ll leave knowing how to perform a full-body Ashiatsu Deepfeet Bar Therapy session that provides deep relaxation and therapeutic results, setting your work apart from a standard hands-on massage.

-Training Formats and Scheduling
+Flexible Training Formats and Scheduling

 We believe in the power of hands-on learning, especially for a modality as nuanced as Ashiatsu.
 Our training is conducted in person, giving you direct access to our expert instructors for real-time feedback and guidance.
 Small class sizes ensure you get personalized attention as you practice your strokes and learn to move with grace and precision at the bars.
 This immersive format allows you to ask questions, refine your technique, and build confidence in a supportive group setting.
 We offer classes throughout the year to accommodate different schedules.
 You can check our website for the latest training dates and find a session that works for you.